TheHeroBrine422/setup.lua/README.md

 y or n for Automaticly adding Assets folder to Love Projects

-y or n for parts of Hero's Library from lua
+y or n for parts of Hero's Library from lua to Love Projects

 y or n for parts of Hero's Library from lua and Automaticly adding Assets folder to Love Projects